henryli-git/GUI_Apps/README.md

 # GUI Apps

 This repository contains python scripts for applications with a graphical user interface (GUI).
-Although the example screenshots of the apps were taken on either a Mac or Windows, the apps could run on different operating systems unless otherwise noted.
+Although the example screenshots of the applications were taken on either a Mac or Windows, the applications could run on different operating systems unless otherwise noted.
 The GUI may also appear differently on different operating systems.

 ## Prerequisites